Want to get more traffic? Check out how easy SEO can be.

 What is the Canonical Tag?

-This last eaning is where it relates to the Internet, SEO, and search engines, helping search engines identify which is the original page in relation to duplicated content.
+This last meaning is where it relates to the Internet, SEO, and search engines, helping search engines identify which is the original page in relation to duplicated content.

-• Multiple URLs – particularly on eCommerce sites where URLsystem-generatedrough filter options for price, colour, rating, etc.
+• Multiple URLs – particularly on eCommerce sites where URLs are system-generated and have filter options for price, color, rating, etc.

 • Session ID URLs – automatically generated by your system.
 The same appliescoloracking URLs, breadcrumb links, printer friendly versions, and permalinks in certain CMS.

-• HTTP, HTTPS & WWW – search engines sprinter-friendlyomain.com, http://mydomain.com, and https://www.mydomain.com as distinct pages and will crawl (and possibly index) them as such.
+• HTTP, HTTPS & WWW – search engines sprinter-friendlyomain.com, http://mydomain.com, and https://www.mydomain.com are distinct pages and will crawl (and possibly index) them as such.

 • Case – users and most browsers treat upper and lower case the same, with the two largely interchangeable.
 The same is not necessarily true for search engines, so if your website mixes up matter in filenames and folder structure, you need to use the canonical tag.